Cross-Source Analysis

 Document join keys in RULES.md.
 Cross-source joins depend on knowing which fields match between systems.
 Write them down: salesforce.accounts.external_id = postgres.companies.crm_id.
 See Context (RULES.md).

 Cache reference data early.
-If you'll join against a customer list or product catalog repeatedly, ask your AI to load it into DuckDB at the start of the session.
+If you'll join against a customer list or product catalog repeatedly, ask your AI to run that connection query at the start of the session — it materializes once into DuckDB and is reusable from there.

 Build incrementally.
-Start with two sources, get the join working, then add a third.
+Start with two connections, get the join working, then add a third.
 Debugging a three-way join is harder than building up step by step.